dtcc-platform/dtcc/docs/development.rst

 -  Branches that will (likely) not be merged but kept for reference should be named ``old/branch-name`` where ``branch-name`` is a free form descriptive name.
--  Note that hypens should be used for naming (not underscore).
+-  Note that hyphens should be used for naming (not underscore).
 -  When the work is done, make a pull request for merging the branch into ``develop``.
 -  When the work has been merged, the branch should be deleted to keep